milindar/Intimidators/README.md

 - Repo: [https://github.com/pradeepkumartheegala/Intimidators](https://github.com/pradeepkumartheegala/Intimidators)
 - Issue tracker: [https://github.com/pradeepkumartheegala/Intimidators/issues](https://github.com/pradeepkumartheegala/Intimidators/issues)
 ## Introduction:
-We are going to use superstore data to find the maximum, minimum and average among the sales based on the category or segment.
+In this project, we are going to use superstore data to find the highest sales for category, lowest sales for category and counting number of sales for segment.
+We will use Map Reducer to get the predictions.
-## Data Source:
+## Data Source description:
+* Used data set is retails dataset of global superstore sales for 4 years and this is in csv format
+* Some of Key attributes are Segment, Country, Category, Sub-Category, Sales, Quantity, Discount and Profit
 - Data from local: [\data\superstore.csv](https://github.com/pradeepkumartheegala/Intimidators/blob/master/data/superstore.csv)
 - Link to Data source: [https://www.kaggle.com/aksha17/superstore-sales](https://www.kaggle.com/aksha17/superstore-sales)

 ## V's of big data
-This dataset is based on sales of superstore and its size is 2 MB which includes 21 columns and 9994 records.
-The data in the dataset is Structured data and it is available in excel format.
-The velocity of the dataset is zero because data is updated every four years.
-The data is not messy and it is cleaned.
+* Volume:   This dataset is based on sales of superstore and its size is 2 MB which includes 21 columns and 9994 records.
+* Variety:  The data in the dataset is Structured data and it is available in excel format.
+* Velcity:  The velocity of the dataset is zero because data is updated every four years.
+* Veracity: The data is not messy and it is cleaned and is trustworthy as the data is obtained from publicly available website.
+* Value:    We can predict highest or lowest number of sales based on Segment/Category/Sub-Category/Country, we can also calculate highest or lowest profits from the dataset and discount on products based on Category.

 ## Big Data Problems:
+1. For each category, find the maximum number of sales
+1. For each category, find the minimum number of sales
+1. For each segment, find the number of sales

 **Maximum - Pradeepkumar**